Similarity-based Label Inference Attack against Training and Inference of Split Learning: Label Inference in Split Learning

 \subsection{Threat Model}

 We consider the honest-but-curious attack model for the malicious/non-label party (also denoted as the adversary in the rest of the paper) in split learning.
-The adversary follows the standard steps of split learning (as stated in Figs.~\ref{fig:vallina-split-learning} and~\ref{fig:nolabel-split-learning}), and performs the passive label inference attacks based on the smashed data and gradients without interfering with the split learning procedure.
+The adversary follows the standard steps of split learning (as stated in Figs.~\ref{fig:split-learning-setup}\subref{fig:vallina-split-learning} and~\ref{fig:split-learning-setup}\subref{fig:nolabel-split-learning}), and performs the passive label inference attacks based on the smashed data and gradients without interfering with the split learning procedure.
+As a curious-but-honest adversary, the non-label party naturally participates in the split learning process, and can have access to the cut-layer information (gradients and smashed data) for attacks.
+Such threat model is widely adopted in the literature.
+For example, the non-label party can use the magnitudes and directions of the cut-layer gradients to infer the private labels~\cite{li22}.

-In particular, the adversary conducts the label inference attack with the following steps: 1) the adversary reports the smashed data (i.e., the features extracted from the raw data via running the forward pass of the local bottom model) to the victim; 2) the victim calculates the loss function based on the factual labels, updates its local (i.e., top) model via back-propagation, and sends the gradients to the adversary; and 3) the adversary updates the bottom model based on the received gradients.
+In particular, the adversary conducts the label inference attack with the following steps: 1) the adversary reports the smashed data (i.e., the features extracted from the raw data via running the forward pass of the local bottom model) to the victim; 2) the victim calculates the loss function based on the factual labels, updates its local (i.e., top) model via \textit{back-propagation}, and sends the gradients to the adversary; and 3) the adversary updates the bottom model based on the received gradients.